 To obtain your travel authorisation you must supply the following:

-- A valid passport with 3 months validity remaining from your date of departure.
+- A valid passport with 3 months’ validity remaining after you finish your holiday in NZ.

 - A recent photograph.